jl-wynen/advent-of-code/README.md

 # advent-of-code
-My solutions for the advent of code
+My solutions for the advent of code: https://adventofcode.com/